On Distributed Colouring of Hyperbolic Random Graphs: Outline of the rest of the paper

-\subparagraph{Outline.} The remainder of this article is structured as follows.
+The remainder of this article is structured as follows.
 In \Cref{sec:prelims} we formally introduce the model of hyperbolic random graphs and give important definitions and notation.
 In \Cref{sec:structural} we show structural results for HRGs that we make use of throughout the paper.
 We then analyse the behaviour of \RCT on hyperbolic random graphs in \Cref{sec:rct}.
 The results for \RCTID can be found in \Cref{sec:rctid}. \Cref{sec:rctdeg} contains the analysis of \RCTDEG.
 Our findings for the deterministic approach are given in \Cref{sec:deterministic}.
-We then conclude with a short summary and outlook in \Cref{sec:conclusion}.